bentoml/OpenLLM/README.md

 OpenLLM seamlessly integrates with HuggingFace Agents.

 > **Warning** The HuggingFace Agent is still at experimental stage.
 It is
-> recommended to OpenLLM with `pip install 'openllm[nightly]'` to get the latest
+> recommended to OpenLLM with
+> `pip install -r nightly-requirements.generated.txt` to get the latest API
-> API update for HuggingFace agent.
+> update for HuggingFace agent.

 ```python
 import transformers